wiltomdus/RocketGPS/README.md

 - Export KML: Tap export icon to save flight path
 - Save Position: Tap save icon to store current location
 - Clear Data: Tap delete icon to remove saved position

+## License

+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+See the `LICENSE` file for more details on terms and conditions.

+Feel free to use and contribute to the project under these terms!